artmg/lubuild/help/use/git-source-control.md

 # Option 3
 #  not sure how valid this one really is!!
 #git pull upstream master

-# Option 4
-#  BEWARE: this will trash anything in your local and fork branch
-#git reset --hard  upstream/master
-#git push origin --force

 # push these changes into your fork's github repo
 git push